PostgreSQL For Loop

 Postgresql for loop without function

-Read: Postgresql Rank function
+Read: PostgreSQL Rank function

-The sample example of for loop variable:
+The sample example of a for loop variable:

 do $$